-Rural schools are the poorest in Uganda, but due to the buildings ours looks fine at first glance.
-Without this project we would have a total lack of everything and even now basic resources are still needed.
+Rural schools are the poorest in Uganda, but our buildings look fine at first glance.
+Without this project we would have had a total lack of everything and even now basic resources are still needed.

 The average income in Uganda is £800 p.a. half the average for sub Saharan Africa.
 Our children's rural, subsistence farmer parents total household income is about £38 a month.
 (Uganda Bureau of Statistics 2010) They survive because they grow most of their own food and subsist on a daily meal of matoke (fried green bananas) and posho (maize flour stiff porridge) with a handful of beans.
 This diet is principally carbohydrate with few nutrients.
 There are rarely enough beans for adequate protein.